PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

   * Launch your game, buy and consume Virtual Goods to see your details being updated accordingly.

 </br>
-**Example ActionScript Vitual Goods** code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/ActionscriptVirtualGoodsMXML.zip)
+**Example ActionScript Virtual Goods** code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/ActionscriptVirtualGoodsMXML.zip)

 ## Creating the 'Grant Currency' Event

-Create an Event that credits the authenticated player with extra *currency*.
-Add an *attribute* that will be used to indicate the amount to credit.
+*1.* Create an Event that credits the authenticated player with extra *currency*.

+*2.* Add an *attribute* that will be used to indicate the amount to credit.

 You will log this Event whenever the authenticated player *consumes* a Gold Coin (Virtual Good).

 ![l](img/AS/1.png)

-In the Event *Cloud Code* create a variable that holds the amount being passed in the Event through the 'CASH' attribute, and name it 'money'.
-Next get the Player object using *Spark.getPlayer()* and credit their *currency1* with the 'money' value.
+*3.* In the Event *Cloud Code* create a variable that holds the amount being passed in the Event through the *CASH* attribute, and name it 'money'.

+*4.* Next, get the player object using *Spark.getPlayer()* and credit their *currency1* with the 'money' value.

 ![l](img/AS/2.png)

 ## Creating the Buy and Consume functions

-Create a function which will log a *buy Request* when called by using *BuyVirtualGoods* request.
+*5.* Create a function which will log a *buy Request* when called by using *BuyVirtualGoods* request.
 The *BuyVirtualGoods* request needs a *currency* type, a *quantity* and the *Short code* for the item to be purchased.

 ```